[Updated 21 Oct 2022]

 Familiarise yourself with the report headings while looking at your top matches:

-The One-to-Many Beta report allows a range of selection/filter options, more match information and useful filtering of results.
+The One-to-Many report allows a range of selection/filter options, more match information and useful filtering of results.
 Simply enter your kit number in the box near the top, and click on the green Search button to run the report using the default settings.

 Match Information – in addition to what is included in the Basic version: